weiborao/CSR1KV-Installation-on-KVM-with-SRIOV/README.md

 From the outputs, we can get the cores of CPU, the NUMA info and the hugepages.

-From the outputs, we can get the cores of CPU, the NUMA info and the hugepages.

 ## (2) NUMA Info

 ```shell